DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

     apt install ./<datagerry-version>.deb

 .. note::

-	If you like to use SSL, activate it within the config (/etc/datagerry/cmdb.conf):
+	If you like to use SSL, do the following steps:

-	Set ssl to true and change the certificates with your own:
+	Set ssl to true and change the certificates within the config (/etc/datagery/cmdb.conf), with your own:

 	.. code-block:: console

 		ssl = true
 		certfile = /etc/ssl/certs/cmdb.pem
 		keyfile = /etc/ssl/private/cmdb.key

-    | Restart datagerry service:
+	Restart datagerry service:

 	.. code-block:: console

 	systemctl restart datagerry

 .. note::